-Each Officer will earn 2 weeks vacation after the first year; 12–14 paid holidays per year; and six (6) personal days per year after the completion of the probationary period.
+Each Officer will earn 2 weeks vacation after the first year; 12 to 14 paid holidays per year; and 6 personal days per year after the completion of the probationary period.
 Each Officer is offered PEIA health Insurance.

 Fairmont Police Department

 The Fairmont Police Department is a 24-hour a day/7 days a week operating department.